 Successful products normally get easier to use as time passes.
-The first cars, for example, broke down so often only a mechanic was qualified to drive.
+The first cars, for example, broke down so often that only a mechanic was qualified to drive.

 At first, only a computer scientist could operate a computer.
 Now we use them every day.

 What about mortgages?
 Is it easier to get a mortgage now than a decade ago?

 The company, which Detroit-based Quicken Loans launched in 2016 as an online-only mortgage lender, seeks to give borrowers more control over the lending process.

 Mortgage lending remains complicated, but Rocket Mortgage’s innovations have been popular among borrowers.

 They’ve also been popular with other lenders, many of whom are adopting Rocket Mortgage’s borrower-centric approach.

 Table of Contents